intel-ai-tce/ai-documents/AEM/optimization-for-tensorflow-installation-guide.md

 <summary> Additional Capabilities and Known Issues </summary>
 <br>

-1. For Intel® Optimization for TensorFlow\* for 4th Generation Intel® Xeon® Scalable processors, we publish one preview release for good performance.
-Please install it by
+1. For Intel® Optimization for TensorFlow\* for 4th Generation Intel® Xeon® Scalable processors, please install the version after 2.12.0 to get good performance.
-    `$ pip install intel-tensorflow==2.11.dev202242 `
+    `$ pip install intel-tensorflow==2.12.0 # or 2.13.0, etc. `
 2. Intel-optimized TensorFlow enables oneDNN calls by default. **For v2.4 and previous version**, If at any point you wish to disable Intel MKL primitive calls, this can be disabled by setting TF\_DISABLE\_MKL flag to 1 before running your TensorFlow script.
    `export TF\_DISABLE\_MKL=1 `